Dr Gilbert Roberts

 Henry Wellcome Building

 Newcastle upon Tyne NE2 4HH

-I am a behavioural scientist working on big questions in animal (including human) behaviour from an evolutionary perspective.
-My primary interest is in the evolution of cooperation, and in why humans are such a cooperative species.
-I am a member fo the Centre for Behaviour and Evolution.
+I am a behavioural scientist working on animal (including human) behaviour from an evolutionary perspective.
+My primary interest is in the evolution of cooperation, including why humans are such a cooperative species.
+I am a member of the Centre for Behaviour and Evolution.